HarrysLabDotNet/nes-controller-interface/README.md

 ## Hardware

-The breakout board that allows for the NES Controller to be connected to a microcontroller is available on github at [harryslab.net/nes-controller-breakout-board](https://harryslab.net/nes-controller-breakout-board).
+The breakout board that allows for the NES Controller to be connected to a microcontroller is available online at [harryslab.net/nes-controller-breakout-board](https://harryslab.net/nes-controller-breakout-board).

-# Installation
+# Installation (Platform IO)

 To install the library, add the following to the `platformio.ini` file.